IMIO/imio.transmogrifier.contact/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know on github.
-We have a mailing list located at: project@example.com

 License